nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 <code>serviceRequested</code>, <code>specialty</code>, <code>reasonCode</code> and <code>reasonReference</code> are fairly distinct and may support the separation of the service referred to (serviceRequested and specialty) from reason for referral (reasonCode and reasonReference).
 The FHIR elements may also support the sub-classification of service referred to and reason for referral.
-However, the full extent to which the sub-classification could be achieved was not fully investigated for the reason described below.
+However, the full extent to which the sub-classification could be achieved was not fully investigated for the reason described in the following sections.

-The scope of the main referral code across GP clinical systems spans these <code>ReferralRequest</code> elements - that is, there is not a strong alignment to any single element.

 ### GP clinical systems

 There is limited commonality across GP clinical systems as to the meta data associated with their referral classification.

-All GP clinical systems support at least one READ/SNOMED CT coded field as the main code for the referral.
+All GP clinical systems have a READ/SNOMED CT coded field as the main code for the referral.
 This may be constrained to a referral procedure code hierarchy (descendants of <code>3457005 | Patient referral (procedure) |</code>) or open to a much wide selection of codes which can extend beyond the recognised definition of a referral.
 GP clinical systems that constrain to the referral procedure codes (for a new referral entry) may contain other codes due to GP2GP transfers or legacy data.